 \subsection{The model category of 1-reduced $\Lambda$-operads in spectra}

 \paragraph{The category of spectra}

-For concreteness, in this paper, by spectrum we mean an $S$-module as in~\cite{ElmendorfKrizMandellMay1997}.
+For concreteness, we take $S$-modules as models for spectra~\cite{ElmendorfKrizMandellMay1997}.
 We denote by $\Sp$ the symmetric monoidal category of spectra with respect to the smash product $\wedge$.
-The zero object, the constant spectrum on the point, is denoted by $*$.
+The zero object, i.e.\ the constant spectrum on the point, is denoted by $*$.
 The monoidal model category structure of $\Sp$ is the one from~\cite[Theorem~VII.4.6]{ElmendorfKrizMandellMay1997}.
 This model category is enriched over pointed simplicial sets and it is equipped with a notion of interval introduced by Berger--Moerdijk in \cite{BM2}.
 This interval is the pointed set $\Delta[1]_{+}$ obtained from $\Delta[1]$ by adding a base point.
-An element in $\Delta[1]_{+}^{n}$ is a $n$-uplet $\underline{t}=(t_{1},\ldots,t_{n})$, with $t_{i}\in \{0,1\}$, or the basepoint $*$.
+An element in $\Delta[1]_{+}^{n}$ is an $n$-tuple $\underline{t}=(t_{1},\ldots,t_{n})$, with $t_{i}\in \{0,1\}$, or the basepoint $*$.
 The associative product is given by

 \paragraph{The category of 1-reduced operads}